South Lake Union Streetcar: Service and operations

 The South Lake Union Streetcar runs for 15 to 17 hours per day on weekdays and Saturdays, with trains from 6 a.m. to 9 p.m. from Monday to Thursday and 6 a.m. to 11 p.m. on Fridays and Saturdays, and nine hours per day on Sundays and holidays, from 10 a.m. to 7 p.m.
 The line has a frequency of 10 minutes during weekdays from 7 a.m. to 7 p.m. and 15 minutes at all other times.
 The streetcar does not operate on Thanksgiving and Christmas Day.
+The streetcar is occasionally disrupted or truncated on a temporary basis for events near the McGraw Square terminus, including state visits by political leaders at the Westin Seattle that require a security perimeter.

 The streetcar is owned by the City of Seattle and is currently operated by King County Metro under a contract with the city government.
-The line's annual operating budget of $5.9 million (in 2016) is covered by a $1.5 million contribution from the King County government, an appropriation from the Federal Transit Administration, sponsorships, and the city's general fund.
+The line's annual operating budget of $4.6 million (in 2024) is covered by a contribution from the King County government, an appropriation from the Federal Transit Administration, sponsorships, and the city's general fund.
 The county's contribution is meant to fund 75 percent of operating costs and was enacted in 2009 after the start of Link light rail service.
 King County Metro refers to the line using the internal designation of Route 98.

 Ridership

 Streetcar ridership began with a daily average of 950 passengers in early 2008, increasing to an average of 1,300 by the end of the year for a total of 413,000 passengers.
 Usage of the streetcar increased as development in South Lake Union progressed and large employers like Amazon moved to the area.
 Ridership increased by 15 percent from 2009 to 2010 and reached the half-million milestone; the line reached its highest-ever ridership levels in 2013, carrying a total of 760,900 passengers and averaging 2,600 on weekdays with peaks of over 3,000 during the summer months.
 Ridership has declined since 2014 to below 2,000 daily passengers, in part due to schedule unreliability and the introduction of increased bus service along the Westlake Avenue corridor in 2016.
+By 2021, daily ridership on the streetcar had declined to 300 passengers due to the effects of the COVID-19 pandemic.
+The South Lake Union line carried 236,121 total passengers in 2023 and ridership is estimated at 500 daily passengers as of early 2024.